HafsaHameed457/NT-Info/README.md

 HTTP Version: Specifies the HTTP version (e.g., HTTP/1.1 or HTTP/2).
 Status Code: Indicates the outcome of the request (e.g., 200 for success, 404 for not found).
+Reason Phrase: A brief description of the status code

+B. Response Headers
+Headers provide metadata about the response.
+These are key-value pairs.

+Examples:

+yaml

+Content-Type: text/html; charset=UTF-8
+Content-Length: 1234
+Date: Wed, 15 Nov 2024 10:00:00 GMT

+C. Response Body
+The response body contains the data requested by the client (e.g., HTML, JSON, or image).
+Not all responses include a body (e.g., 204 No Content).